 Here is how to make the best out of 5 days in Australia’s favorite city.
-If you’re planning on exploring the greater surrounds, car hire in Sydney is easy to organize, and you can compare prices and book via companies like VroomVroomVroom.
+To explore the greater surrounds, car hire in Sydney is easy to organize, and you can compare prices and book via companies like VroomVroomVroom.

 Day 1 – Walking tour

-Spend your first day taking a walking tour of the city.
-Starting at Circular Quay where you can inspect the great steel arc of the Harbor bridge up close, make your way through Sydney’s historic Rocks District, marvel at the splendid sails of the Opera House, walk through Sydney Royal Botanic Gardens, enter Sydney’s city centre, and finish your tour in Darling Harbor.
+Kick off your first day in Sydney with a self guided walking tour starting at Circular Quay.
+Here you can inspect the iconic Harbor bridge up close, and stroll through the historic Rocks District towards the Opera House.
+Then walk through Sydney Royal Botanic Gardens, enter Sydney’s city centre, and finish your day in Darling Harbor.